 C’est Pres de Chez Vous

-The other take-away: even closer to home (than the Arctic) there’s surprisingly beautiful landscapes / sceneries that can have a peaceful and even healing effect.
-If only we approach them appropriately.
+The other take-away: even closer to home (than the Arctic) there’s beautiful sceneries that can have a surprisingly peaceful and healing effect.

 Joannebus

 Joannebus: not a TV program either.
-Which is exactly why it is powerful.
 Anniek’s project is living proof that the bus concept of the Columbus has promise away from TV cameras.

 Arne Borealis & Hike_and_Sea

 Their story also illustrates to what kind of beautifully creative outcome such trips can lead.
-While Hanneke is a professional photographer, Arne’s photos tend to be highly inspirational as well.
+Hanneke is a professional photographer.
+Combined with Arne’s words, they are truly creating powerful content.

 Holy Motors